duhaesbaert/duhaesbaert/README.md

-- 👋 Hi, I’m @duhaesbaert;
-- 🌱 I’m currently learning more about GoLang and Kubernetes;
-- 🎈 Always looking for a way to learn something new.
+Hi, I’m @duhaesbaert.
+I’m a former Software Developer, currently working as a Support Engineer.
+At this moment, I am learning more about Go and Kubernetes, and applying that working on some projects for fun.

 <!---
 duhaesbaert/duhaesbaert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.